 - Passage A has a READ score of 800.
 Passage B has a READ score of 1000.
 Therefore, Passage B is more difficult.

 - I want to match a READ score to a grade level.
-(Read this page on the Lexile site.
-Both they, and we, discourage educators from limiting readers to what they're "supposed" to be reading based on their grade.)
+(We discourage educators from limiting readers to what they're "supposed" to be reading based on their grade.)

 Your feedback is important to us.
 Please tell us what you think about our READ score.
 We really do want to hear from you.